traneio/arrows/README.md

 val result2: Future[Int] = sum.run(List(1, 2, 4))
 ```

-** For best performance, keep arrows as `val`s in a scope that allows reuse **
+*** For best performance, keep arrows as `val`s in a scope that allows reuse ***

 ## Using `Task`

 `Task` can be used as a standalone solution similar to the `IO` and `Task` implementations in libraries like Monix, Scalaz 8, and Cats Effect.
 Their interface mirror the interface of the underlying `Future` implementation.

-Even though `Task` has an interface very similar to `Future`, it has a different execution mechanism. `Future`s are strict and start to execute once created. `Task` only describes a computation that will eventually execute when executed:
+Even though `Task` is similar to `Future`, it has a different execution mechanism. `Future`s are strict and start to execute once created. `Task` only describes a computation that will eventually execute when executed:

 ```scala
 val f = Future.value(1).map(println) // prints 1 immediatelly